hariantara/agent-shop-chat/README.md

 ### Store Validation
 - ✅ **Shopify stores**: Full functionality with product data
 - ❌ **Non-Shopify stores**: Clear error message explaining why they won't work

+**Pro Tip:** If you're unsure if a store uses Shopify, try adding `/products.json` to the URL.
+If it returns JSON data, it's a Shopify store!

 ## 🤖 AI Models Configuration